Any Active, Paddling, or Strictly Sailing members

 Please sign out the boat on the sheet hanging in locker 8/9.
 For canoes, please take a throwable cushion and return this to locker when done.

 Loaner Life Jackets are located in locker 8/9 as well as the clear plastic bin.
-Kayak paddles are located in locker 8/9.
-Canoe paddles are strapped inside of the canoe.
+Kayak and canoe paddles are located in locker 7.
 Feel free to use your own paddles.

 Please keep loaner paddlecraft between the Burlington-Bristol Bridge and Beverly Point.
 Loaner craft may be taken farther for special events with permission from the Rear Commodore.